 Home Testing Kits

 The Home Testing kits service has now come to an end.
 Please see below for your local testing services, or call 0345 3 30 30 30 for more information.

 Testing at your local GUM clinic

-If getting into central Manchester is a bit of a struggle, or you’d prefer to access full sexual health screening, then please click here for details of your local GUM clinic within Greater Manchester.
+If getting into central Manchester is a bit of a struggle, then please click here for details of your local GUM clinic within Greater Manchester.

 You should also go to your GUM clinic if you’re experiencing any symptoms.